blapan/ONotes/README.md

-#ONotes
+# ONotes

-Replicates functionality of the Notes feature in Opera v12 that was removed in recent versions.
+A Firefox extension that replicates functionality of the Notes feature in Opera v12 that was removed in recent versions.

 This extension uses parts of the following free icon sets: